 While my Chanel pearls have been considered classic, they were more likely worn as a simple string on special occasions.
 Thanks to a designer-led reinvention, pearls have now shaken off their old image and are currently the fashion world’s most stylish accessory.
 It seems unimaginable that there was a time not so long ago when pearls were considered the antithesis of cool.
 Now you’ll see not just a single strand, but layers of pearls and often mixed with gold and silver chains along with jewels.

 Understanding how to layer pearls along with your other necklaces, especially those as beautiful a Chanel pearls, takes a bit of talent and practice.
 Claudia Bradby Jewelry has a 5-step process that makes it easy.

 First, familiarize yourself with the various lengths and where each necklace layer should ideally rest on your torso using the image below.

 Second, go for a graduated effect.
 Vary the lengths and weight, considering that the more delicate should be shorter than the chunkier, heavier pearls.

 Third, use a pearl lariat to add versatility to your look.

 Fourth, mix up the metals.
 Rose gold and silver work together and can add a level of dimension.

-Fifth, use ropes and ropes, much like the Chanel pearls layered in the window storefront.
-Odd numbers work best, three, five and if you’re tall, and brave enough, kick it to seven layers.
+Fifth, use ropes and ropes, much like the Chanel pearls layered in the window storefronts in Paris (see photo above).
+Odd numbers work best: three, five, and if you’re tall and brave enough, kick it to seven layers.
 Once you get the hang of it, you can channel your Chanel-look like a pro.